 The benefits of Lion’s mane on athletic performance have been backed scientifically.
-Research shows that people who use Lion's mane mushrooms pre-workout enjoy Lion's mane fatigue benefits and mushroom muscle growth benefits.
+Biomedical research shows that people who use Lion's mane mushrooms pre-workout enjoy Lion's mane fatigue benefits and mushroom muscle growth benefits.
 Also, a variety of studies have shown that using the mushroom before a workout helps with physical fatigue.

-Another research study determined that when you pre workout with Lion's mane, you won't get tired quickly.
+Another research study on this medicinal mushroom determined that when you pre workout with Lion's mane, you won't get tired quickly.
 The anti-fatigue activity of the mushroom was demonstrated in a case-control study on mouse models(2).

 In the Lion pre workout research study, the study group received the mushroom polysaccharide in dosages of 50, 100, and 200 mg/kg for 28 days while the other group received saline.
 Both groups were subjected to a forced swimming test.
-The results suggested that Lion’s mane mushroom has significant anti-fatigue properties.
+The results suggested that using mane mushroom at the right dosage has significant anti-fatigue properties.

 Researchers have indicated that using Lion's mane mushroom pre workout offers a potent fat-lowering property.
 A four-week study(3) performed on mice lowered blood cholesterol and body-weight gain.
 Improvement in fat metabolism is beneficial for enhancing endurance in athletes.
 What's more among the Lion mane benefits is that the ingredients—the vitamins, minerals, and active compounds—in the mushroom also reduce the number of inflammatory substances released by fat tissue.

-Studies have shown(4) that Lion’s mane offers brain health benefits.
-Improving blood flow and bringing more oxygen to the brain, the mushroom improves focus, mental clarity gives you a sharper mind by eliminating brain fog, and improves concentration which plays a vital role in enhancing athletic performance.
+Studies have shown(4) that the mane mushroom offers brain health benefits.
+Improving blood flow and bringing more oxygen to the brain, the mushroom improves mental focus, mental clarity gives you a sharper mind by eliminating brain fog, and improves concentration which plays a vital role in enhancing athletic performance.
 This nootropic mushroom also stimulates the Nerve Growth Factor (NGF), which in turn enhances the growth and survival of neurons—this further promotes mental focus during workout sessions.